Course Title: Social Work Honours Thesis 2

-During this course, under research supervision, you will revise the work you have developed in Honours Thesis Part A. You will investigate new sources, gather and organise data, sustain an interpretative discussion, and present an argument in a logical and coherent form.
+During this course, under research supervision, you will revise the work you have developed in HWSS2222 Social Work Honours Thesis 1.
+You will investigate new sources, gather and organise data, sustain an interpretative discussion, and present an argument in a logical and coherent form.
 In this course, you will be expected to move from draft stages to the submission of the final version of your thesis.

 Objectives/Learning Outcomes/Capability Development